720 S River Rd Suite B-210, St. George, Utah 84790

 What is obstructive sleep apnea?

 If you believe you might have sleep apnea, see your doctor.
 They can refer you to a sleep specialist for an evaluation.
-Once a definitive diagnosis is made, our team at Gateway Oral Health Center may be able to assist in providing effective treatment using oral appliance therapy, mouthguards, or other devices.
+Once a definitive diagnosis is made, our team at Gateway Oral Health Center can assist in providing effective treatment using oral appliance therapy, mouthguards, or other devices.

 How can sleep apnea be treated with a dental provider?

-Your dental provider can help you treat your sleep apnea in a few different ways.
-One way is by making sure that your teeth and jaw are properly aligned.
+Your dental provider can help you treat your sleep apnea in several ways.
+One way is by ensuring your teeth and jaw are properly aligned.
 This can be done using braces, retainers, or other devices.
 Another way is by providing you with a custom-made mouthpiece that you can wear during sleep.
 This mouthpiece will help keep your airway open and prevent snoring.
 In some cases, surgery may be necessary to correct the problem.

-What are sleep apnea devices used for obstructive sleep apnea?
+How do sleep apnea devices help with obstructive sleep apnea?

-If you are interested in learning more about snoring mouthpieces or sleep apnea mouthguards and if they are right for you, you will want to take time to learn more about them through Gateway Oral Health Center in St. George, Utah.
-Dr. Eagar will evaluate your condition to determine if you could benefit from an oral appliance as an effective sleep apnea treatment without CPAP machines.
+If you are interested in learning more about snoring mouthpieces or sleep apnea mouthguards and whether they are right for you, you will want to take time to learn more about them through Gateway Oral Health Center in St. George, Utah.
+Drs.
+Bryce Eagar, Matthew Geddes, or Andy Mohlman will evaluate your condition to determine if an oral appliance could be an effective sleep apnea treatment without CPAP machines.

 How do I find out more?